 We built Vektor for Node.js.
 We've also used most of these tools, read all the papers, and watched developers hit the same walls repeatedly.
-An honest breakdown of every major vector memory layer — Pinecone, Mem0, LangChain, Letta, Weaviate, Qdrant, Memori, Cognee and Voyage — including where Vektor falls short and what our roadmap addresses.
+Updated May 2026.
+An honest breakdown of every major vector memory layer — Pinecone, Mem0, LangChain, Letta, Zep, Weaviate, Qdrant, Cognee and more — with new ECAI 2025 benchmark data, market stats, and the full Zep temporal graph comparison.

 A deep dive into the Add/Update/Delete/None decision loop that keeps Vektor's memory graph clean — how it's prompted, how it resolves contradictions, and what happens when it gets it wrong.